matthewscharles/instrument-maker/README.md

   ![](readme-images/add-path2.png)

-- Look for im-current-objects.pd in the learning-examples folder
+- Look for \_current-objects.pd in the main folder

 - Right-click on the objects found here to open help files.
 Make sure you press `ctrl-E` to enter edit mode before clicking on any boxes!